Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/details.md

 ]
 ```

-To scatter 12 trees from the Dream World around the Moon, the following was put into the `Props` module:
+To scatter 12 trees from the Dream World around Wetrock in [NH Examples](https://github.com/xen-42/ow-new-horizons-examples) , the following was put into the `Props` module:
 ```json
 "Scatter" :
 [